Clickedtran/OreSpawner_VietHoa/README.md

 ## Feature
 - First of all I would like to thank VennV (The main plugin is taken from <a href="https://github.com/VennDev/OreSpawner/">here</a>) And NSNguyenVuong (Add Form For Plugin)
-- The plugin is Vietnameseized froma <a href="https://github.com/NovaStark1234/OreSpawnerModify">in here</a>
+- The plugin is Vietnameseized from <a href="https://github.com/NovaStark1234/OreSpawnerModify">in here</a>
 <br>

 ## Command